jayanti-prajapati/CalorieTracker/README.md

-# 🍎 CalorieTracker - AI-Powered Nutrition App
+# 🍎 CalorieTracker - AI-Powered Nutrition App -- ON HOLD (Booked)

 A modern React Native application for tracking calories and nutrition with AI-powered food recognition, built with TypeScript and featuring a beautiful, intuitive user interface.